Everything you need to know about Europe's new meme-ending war

 The vote happened less than a month after Europe's last big piece of internet-related legislation -- the General Data Privacy Regulation (GDPR) -- kicked in.

-Both the Copyright Directive and GDPR are EU laws that will dramatically impact and change things about the internet as we know it.
-But they also differ significantly , not just in scope, but also in how they're viewed and received by the world beyond Brussels.
+Both the Copyright Directive and GDPR could dramatically impact and change things about the internet as we know it.
+But they also differ significantly, not just in scope, but also in how they're viewed and received by the world beyond Brussels.

 GDPR has forced internet companies to scramble to fall in line with the new policy, but the privacy protections it promises internet users mean it's generally thought of as a consumer-friendly effort.
 Some hail it as evidence that the EU is leading the way when it comes to regulating the internet.